philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+11/25/2020 - I'm about 80% converted to Flask on my test site.
+I'm going to start uploading changes.
+These will break alot of things so do not try to run from source.
+I'm testing the site in a subdirectory call monitoring and lot of the links will be broken.
+All of this should be fixed in a few days.
+The install code will have to be updated as well however it shouldn't be too bad to fix.
+This conversion has been a ton of work but overall this has given me a chance to fix a lot of bad code.
+There is still quite a bit in there but I'm slowly improving things.
+Current db structure remains the same.

 11/24/2020 - I am in the process of switching the web server over to using Flask.
 While the current web server works fine, I feel this will improve the security and stability of the platform.

 10/1/2020 -  I made some changes to the structure of the app in Github and corrected a few errors.
 I am no longer going to code/support the Windows server install.
 The Linux files for the server component should work in Windows with a few minor changes.
 I'm making this decision so I have more time to work on the app and less time on porting changes between platforms.